A complete guide to Andrew Lloyd Webber musicals

 Song and Dance (1982)

 With one act sung-through and the other told entirely through interpretive dance, Song and Dance is a unique musical.
-The plot of Song and Dance concerns the story of a woman who finds herself torn between Sheldon Bloom, a Hollywood producer and a man who she meets while roaming around the streets of New York.
+The Song and Dance musical concerns the story of a woman who finds herself torn between Sheldon Bloom, a Hollywood producer and a man who she meets while roaming around the streets of New York.
 The dance part explores the younger man with his relationships and commitment issues told through movement.
-Marti Webb and Wayne Sleep starred in the West End premiere in 1982, with the production later nominated for outstanding achievement in a musical at the 1982 Olivier Awards.
+Marti Webb and Wayne Sleep starred in the West End premiere in 1982, with the production later nominated for Outstanding Achivement in a Musical at the 1982 Olivier Awards.

 Starlight Express (1984)